umbraco/UmbracoDocs/14/umbraco-cms/extending/customize-backoffice/README.md

 ## Overview

-"Belissima", code name for the frontend code of the backoffice, is a re-creation of the backoffice of Umbraco with a more modern approach.
+"Bellissima", code name for the frontend code of the backoffice, is a re-creation of the backoffice of Umbraco with a more modern approach.
 While replacing the deprecated angular code with [Vite](https://vitejs.dev/), [Lit](https://lit.dev/) and [TypeScript](https://www.typescriptlang.org/), you can customize or extend more or less everything in the backoffice:

 <figure><img src="../../.gitbook/assets/backoffice-overview-customizations.png" alt=""><figcaption><p>Backoffice Overview Customizable items</p></figcaption></figure>